Filter list

 Increased customer loyalty: Your fans are more likely to continue to purchase products or services from your company over time, which can help to increase customer lifetime value and revenue.

-Positive word-of-mouth: Fans are often vocal about their support for a company and may recommend it to others, leading to positive word-of-mouth marketing and potentially new customers.
+Positive word-of-mouth: When you're a fan of something, do you ever stop talking about it?
+(Be honest...because we all know the answer is probably "no.") Case in point: Fans are often vocal about their support for a company and may recommend it to others, resulting in positive word-of-mouth marketing and potentially attracting new customers.

 Improved brand reputation: A company with a strong base of fans can develop a positive brand reputation, which can help to attract new customers and differentiate your company from its competitors.